This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Also Read: Great Britain Train Tips (Things I Wish I Knew)

-Where to Stay in Bath
+Where to Stay During a Weekend in Bath

 We loved our stay at Marlborough House, which is a quaint, cozy and affordable inn run by a very helpful proprietor named Peter.
 A couple months leading up to our trip, Peter sent us a very detailed email with check-in information, as well as the best train and bus options from London.
 He also sat us down upon arrival with a map to show us how to get to the best of Bath’s attractions.
 Hint: everything is walkable.

 Of course, I can’t forget the nice breakfast spread served in Marlborough House’s dining room each morning.
 It’s built into the price of the room, so we opted to eat in every day of our stay.
 Peter even left some cereal and yogurt in our room the night before our day trips, since we’d be leaving too early for breakfast in the dining room.
-Everything about our experience was perfect, and I would totally stay at Marlborough House again.

 Weekend in Bath: Day 1